jeno5980515/interview/README.md

 # interview

 ## Overrall
-* How do you performance test code?
+* How do you measure the performance of your code?
 * Explain Devops.

 ## Computer Organization and Architecture